 - Washability is determined by your choice of paint finishes, especially when there are little ones at home.

-- Durability increases with paint finishes that are glossy because they contain a higher ratio of adhesive binder that solidifies into a solid surface.
+- Durability increases with finishes that are glossy because they contain a higher ratio of adhesive binder that solidifies into a solid surface.

-Different paint finishes also wear differently, so picking the right paint finishes or sheen will make it easier to keep your walls looking good for years to come.
+Different finishes also wear differently, so picking the right paint finishes or sheen will make it easier to keep your walls looking good for years to come.
 You'll want to use different paint finishes for different rooms depending on the amount of activity that occurs in each room.
 The higher the sheen, the easier to clean!

 A paint's sheen or gloss level is usually chosen based on the requirements for durability.
 The higher gloss a paint is, the harder the finish.
 Harder paint finishes are better at withstanding wear and tear.
 At the other end of the spectrum are flat paints.
 The surface of flat paint is more porous so it can trap dirt and be more difficult to clean.